startbititsolutions/WordPress-Inquiry-Form-Plugin/readme.txt

- === WP Inquiry Form ===
+ === WordPress Inquiry Form Plugin ===
-Contributors: vivacityinfotech.jaipur
+Contributors: vivacityinfotechjaipur
 Donate link: http://tinyurl.com/owxtkmt
-Tags:  wp inquiry Form, inquiry Form, inquiry Form wordpress, form, contact form, contact, communication, communication form.
+Tags:  wp inquiry form, inquiry Form, inquiry form wordpress, form, contact form, contact, communication, communication form.
-Requires at least: 3.0
+Requires at least: 5.0
-Tested up to: 3.8
+Tested up to: 6.3.1
 License: GPLv2 or later

-An easy way to add WP Inquiry Form in your pages and post with shortcode[request_message].
+An easy way to add WordPress Inquiry Form in your pages and post with shortcode[request_message].

 == Description ==
-A page on a Web site that allows users to communicate with the site owner.
-The page has fields for filling in name, email and type of message. however, the inquiry form provides an immediate, convenient way for users to ask the company questions.
+A page on a web site that allows users to communicate with the site owner.
+The page has fields for filling in name, email and type of message.
+However, the inquiry form provides an immediate, convenient way for users to ask the company questions.
 An enquiry form is a form that is filled out by an individual who has an enquiry or questions that they would want answers to.
 Most organizations have these forms to ease the process of answering client enquiries.

 = Features =

-    -Easy to install.
+    - Easy to install.
-    -Tons of configuration options.
+    - Tons of configuration options.
-    -Fully responsive - will adapt to any device.
+    - Fully responsive - will adapt to any device.
-    -Browser support: Firefox, Chrome, Safari, Opera , IE7+
+    - Browser support: Firefox, Chrome, Safari, Opera , IE7+

 = Rate Us / Feedback =